Match Play Tournament Info and Rules - All Players must Read!

 - Result: Write down the Match Result CLEARLY on one of the scorecards (e.g. Smith 6 & 5).
 I'm not going to count it up and figure it out.

 - Sign: BOTH PLAYERS Sign the Scorecard.
+Also a standard USGA requirement.

 - Photo: Take a photo or scan of your scorecard with your phone.

-- (a) the Match Result TYPED in the body of the email so we can read it AND
+- (a) Include the Match Result TYPED in the body of the email so we can read it AND

 - (b) the Scorecard Photo